 Tick, tick, tick.
 If you hear a ticking sound, don’t stress!
 This isn’t a ticking time bomb.
 The ticking is most likely coming from your pipes and could mean quite a few things.
 Your pipes could be loose, unstable, or even expanding.

 A gurgling sound coming from your drain is a telltale sign there is a blockage somewhere.
-If you specifically hear a gurgling sound in your shower or sink drain after you flush the toilet, there could be a clogged pipe or even a problem in your sewer line.
-If you hear the gurgling noise continuously, contact J&M Plumbing & Drain Cleaning for help.
+If your shower or sink drain gurgles after you flush your toilet or run your washing machine, you likely have a clog in your pipes.
+If you continue to hear the gurgling noises coming from any of your drains, contact J&M Plumbing & Drain Cleaning for help.

 Dripping faucets are easy to ignore, but they sure are costing you.
 Not only is a dripping faucet frustrating to listen to at night when you’re trying to sleep, but the wasted water is probably the reason your water bill has been higher than usual lately.
 If there’s a broken pipe causing the dripping, it’s time to call J&M Plumbing & Drain Cleaning for repairs.